Dry Skin Face Serum next to eucalyptus

 Bottles filled with dry skin facial serum, ready for dropper top to be put on.

-7. Screw on the dropper top and roll closed bottled between hands to mix ingredients.
+7. Screw on the dropper top and roll the closed bottle between hands to mix the ingredients.

 Bottles of dry skin facial serum ready to be labeled and safety sealed for e-commerce sales.